polterguy/magic/backend/files/misc/common-startup-files/default-files/create-auth-endpoints.md

 Notice, the password is cryptographically hashed, and must be checked as such, and the 'verfied' column is of type 'long'.
 ```

+When you have all the required information from the user then continue the process until done!